-The associated MCC shall forward all alerts received from a MEOLUT for designated reference beacons to the appropriate nodal MCC, in a SIT 142 or 145 message, as appropriate, as specified in document C/S A.002; these alerts shall be forwarded to the associated MCC regardless of whether a designated reference beacons transmits in self-test mode.
+The associated MCC shall forward all alerts received from a MEOLUT for designated QMS reference beacons to the appropriate nodal MCC, in a SIT 142 or 145 message, as appropriate, as specified in document C/S A.002; these alerts shall be forwarded to the nodal MCC regardless of whether a designated QMS reference beacon transmits in self-test mode.

 The reference beacons used for QMS shall be configurable in each MCC.
-When a nodal MCC is being backed up by another nodal MCC, MCCs shall not transmit QMS data to the back-up nodal MCC.
+When a nodal MCC is being backed up by another nodal MCC, MCCs shall not transmit QMS data to the backup nodal MCC.